 Ethical committee approval should be obtained for the studies on

-clinical or experimental in human or animals and ethics committee report should
+clinical or experimental in humans or animals and ethics committee reports should

 be attached when submitting the manuscript.
 Additionally, this approval should

 be stated in the article.
 After the acceptance of the manuscript, the text, the